Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 Stephen Curry Insights vs. the Lakers

+- This season, Stephen Curry has made 10.0 shots per game, which adds up to 15.8% of his team's total makes.

+- He's taken 11.4 threes per game, or 18.1% of his team's shots from beyond the arc this season.

-- Curry's Warriors average 104.8 possessions per game, fourth-highest among NBA teams, while the Lakers are one of the league's fastest, ranking second with 104.8 possessions per contest.
+- The Warriors average the fourth-most possessions per game with 104.8.
+His opponents, the Lakers, have one of the fastest tempos, ranking second with 104.8 possessions per contest.

-- Defensively, the Lakers are ranked 20th in the league, conceding 116.6 points per contest.
+- Giving up 116.6 points per game, the Lakers are the 20th-ranked team in the league on defense.

-- Allowing 44.9 rebounds per game, the Lakers are the 25th-ranked team in the league.
+- Conceding 44.9 rebounds per game, the Lakers are the 25th-ranked squad in the NBA.

-- Looking at assists, the Lakers have conceded 25.7 per game, 15th in the NBA.
+- Looking at assists, the Lakers are ranked 15th in the league, giving up 25.7 per game.

 Stephen Curry vs. the Lakers